 SBID clarified the definition of an interior design professional and continues to work towards title recognition in the UK for an Interior Designer.

-Interior designers are qualified professionals who have achieved a BA or MA degree from a government recognised institution.
-In the UK however, anyone can describe themselves as an ‘interior designer’.
+In the UK, anyone can describe themselves as an ‘interior designer’.
 Therefore for consumer protection, separation and distinction from the masses of hobbyists is paramount.
-This issue was addressed by qualification and accreditation for the first time in 2009 by SBID.
-The status of SBID Accredited therefore denotes professional qualification and experience to work to the highest industry standards.
+This issue was addressed by qualification and accreditation by SBID for the first time in 2009.
+The status of SBID Accredited therefore denotes professional qualification and experience to work to SBID’s highest level of practice.
 SBID have gone further to identify and define 12 sector specialisms to help the public correctly select a designer trained for their task.

-SBID also pioneered the standard for measurement of content within a university degree course to ensure content is fit for purpose.
-Working with the Department of Education and Minister of Universities, SBID created five modules for degree courses, making it the leading body accredited by a government and parliamentary department to endorse the content of Interior Design courses provided by UK Universities.
+SBID set the standards for measurement of content within a university degree course to ensure content is fit for purpose.
+Working with the Department of Education and Minister of Universities, SBID created five modules for degree courses, making it a pioneering professional body endorsing the content of Interior Design courses provided at some UK Universities.
 In 2012, SBID were accredited by HESA for the benefit of students to guide them in their choice of university.

 Students of any SBID Recognised course can apply for free Student membership.
 Following on from graduation, trainee designers can progress through the membership levels to the highest level of qualified recognition.

-To be recognised at the highest level of competence within SBID Accreditation, a minimum of three years full-time learning at an SBID Recognised or Accredited University, plus three and a half years’ work experience is required.
+To be recognised at the highest level of competence within SBID Accreditation, a minimum of three years full-time learning, plus three and a half years’ work experience is required.
 SBID Accreditation also involves an annual commitment to acquire 24 hours of SBID Approved CPD.
+We encourage membership at all stages of a designer’s professional career, click here to find out more.

-As of 2020/1 an entry exam will also be required to become SBID Accredited; the highest combined status of an Interior Designer qualification for practice within the UK.
+As of 2020/1 an entry exam will be required to become SBID Accredited if a designer does not meet SBID’s minimum level of education standards; the highest combined status of an Interior Designer qualification for practice within the UK.

 Accreditation helps you or your Practice demonstrate a level of expertise to clients, separating qualified professionals from social influencers and hobbyists.